mc263/Jira/README.md

 # Jira (e-Portfolio)

 This document contains a kind of short guide to the most important functions of Jira and also a more detailed part about logging work.
-In our slides you can find more pictures with keywords.
+In our slides you can find more pictures with keywords, when you open the pptx-file you will find more information in the notes.
 Also you have a possibility to use our demo for better imagination to work with this tool.

 ## Table of contents